 What is the ESA Academy?

-The ESA Academy is ESA's overarching educational programme for university students from ESA Member and Associate States*.
-Through a tailored transfer of space know-how and interaction with space professionals, the ESA Academy takes the students through a learning path that enriches their academic education.
-As a result, the students can enhance their skills, boost their motivation and ambitions, become acquainted with the standard professional practices applied nowadays in the space sector, and be better prepared for the labour market.
+Through a tailored transfer of space know-how and interaction with space professionals, ESA Academy takes students through a learning path that enriches their academic education.
+As a result, students can enhance their skills, boost their motivation and ambitions, become acquainted with the standard professional practices applied nowadays in the space sector, and be better prepared for the labour market.

-The ESA Academy is not only open to students that are already running space-related studies in the science and engineering fields.
-It is also meant to show how space facilities can open a range of new research possibilities and applications to science and engineering students who did not choose space as their education subject, thus opening a new perspective on the learning of space disciplines.
+ESA Academy is not only open to students already involved in space-related studies in the science and engineering fields.
+It is also meant for science and engineering students who did not choose space as their specialty, to show how space facilities can open a range of new research possibilities and applications, thus opening a new perspective on the learning of space disciplines.

 - Hands-on Space Projects, a continuing programme that enables students to gain first-hand, end-to-end experience of space-related projects.

 - Training and Learning Programme, a new initiative offering an entirely new set of training courses and learning opportunities.

 Since the mid-2000s, ESA has offered university students the opportunity to participate in real space-related projects.
 Today, these opportunities are grouped under ESA Academy’s Hands-on Space Projects, a portfolio of recurring programme opportunities ranging from small satellites to scientific and technology experiments.
 In all cases, students directly experience what it takes to run the full lifecycle of a space project, from conception to operation.